 There are several laptop categories, manufactured with a certain use or audience in mind.
 When shopping for a laptop, decide what you primarily intend to use the laptop for and seek out a category that aligns with those interests.
 Here are some broad categories and a couple of our favorites for each.

-Entry-level ($600 or less)
+Entry-level ($500 or less)

 When it comes to buying a 2-in-1, some are better laptops than they are tablets, and some are better tablets than they are laptops.
-Think hard about which ‘mode’ you’re likely to use more before buying and do so accordingly.
+Think hard about which “mode” you’re likely to use more before buying and do so accordingly.

 Today, any lightweight laptop with an SSD and Intel processor may be called an ultrabook, although that isn’t quite accurate (some are now referred to as ultraportables instead).
 You can find some good examples in our list of the best 13-inch laptops.

-Business laptops offer some intriguing features for the average buyer.
-Although they might not always offer the looks of more mainstream systems, they tend to pack exceptional battery life under the hood and have more rugged and tough shells.
+Business laptops offer some intriguing features for the average buyer despite targeting professionals.
+Sure, they might not always offer the looks of more mainstream systems, but they tend to pack exceptional battery life and have more rugged and tough shells.